janezpodhostnik/flow-py-sdk/docs/scripts.md

 ## Sending scripts

-To following code can be used to send a script to an access ot the emulator.
+To following code can be used to send a script to an access node or the emulator.

 ```py
 from flow_py_sdk import flow_client, Script